magland/surfaceview2/src/python/surfaceview2/gui/extensions/workspaceview/WorkspaceView/addModel.md

+A *model* in surfaceview2 comprises a collection of surfaces and a collection of 3D vector fields that live in the same 3D space.

 To add a model to this workspace, run a Python script on the computer running the backend provider.

 Here is an example script that requires that you have access to a .vtk file in unstructured grid format: